FlockyChou/vtubing.info/before-starting/can-i-stream/can-i-stream.md

 # Can I Stream?

-Before you can start your streaming career, you need to figure out if your hardware and internet connection can even support streaming.
+Before you can start your streaming career, you should figure out if your hardware and internet connection can even support streaming.
 {: .fs-6 .fw-300 }